-Pros: Easy to clean, unique design
+Pros: Easy to clean, simple, and to-the-point

-Best For: Industrial design lovers who entertain small groups of friends
+Best for: Industrial design lovers who entertain small groups of friends

 Pros: Wine and stemware storage